 There are a number of possible causes for heel pain but a common and very painful one

 is Planter Fasciitis.
 The most indicative symptom is pain under the foot when first getting out of bed in the morning, subsiding gradually with walking.
-In some advanced cases it is painful all day but usually patients with this condition remember a stage where it was only in the morning.
+In some long term cases it is painful all day but usually people with this condition remember a stage where it was only in the morning.